-To share what we’ve learned, we put together a comprehensive reference guide.
-Whether you are interested in bringing your program in-house, or are a service provider looking to expand your offerings, it will provide answers to the most common questions that we get asked.
-The full guide will cover:
+We put together a comprehensive reference guide to share what we’ve learned.
+Whether you are interested in bringing your program in-house or are a service provider looking to expand your offerings, it will answer the most common questions we get asked.
+The full guide will cover the following:

 The Key Players